The World Health Organization answered all the most important questions you may have about Covid19 during pregnancy and breastfeeding.

 However, WHO recommendations are that pregnant women with symptoms of COVID-19 should be prioritized for testing.
 If they have COVID-19, they may need specialized care.

 Q: Can COVID-19 be passed from a woman to her unborn or newborn baby?

-Q: Do pregnant women with suspected or confirmed COVID-19 need to give birth by caesarean section?
+Q: Do pregnant women with suspected or confirmed COVID-19 need to give birth by cesarean section?

-A: No. WHO advice is that caesarean sections should only be performed when medically justified.
+A: No. WHO advice is that cesarean sections should only be performed when medically justified.

 The mode of birth should be individualized and based on a woman’s preferences alongside obstetric indications.